Raj10-2001/backend_test/README.md

 3. AI responses are randomly picked from a predefined list.

 4. No external AI APIs or databases are connected (as per the test requirement).

-5. Rate limiting and token expiry were not implemented since they were optional.